-Get Active Indoors on this snowy Fit Dog Friday with Dog Tricks, Dog Games, and More!
+Get Active Indoors on this snowy day with Dog Tricks, Dog Games, and More!

 January is always a challenge as I plan to get fit with Kilo the Pug, especially when it gets down to minus 30 with the windchill.
 Some dogs stay warmer than others in very cold temperatures and love the snow, but we both hate the cold.
 Kilo refuses to wear boots or coats and does not like going outside at all.

 Community member Marcy shared her tips for keeping all of her talented fur babies Sweetie, Lulu and Shivers entertained and active during the winter season.